 In the Mercy and Jesuit traditions, the mission of University of Detroit Mercy's Health Services Administration program is to educate students to become competent leaders in a variety of healthcare settings.
-Consistent with the missions of the University and the College of Health Professions, the HSA program is guided by our commitment to excellence in serving the urban community and our students.
-The program equips graduates with a comprehensive and practical set of core competencies, knowledge, skills, and values in an interdisciplinary environment.
+Consistent with the missions of the University and the College of Health Professions, the HSA program is guided by our commitment to academic excellence, continuous innovation and Jesuit and Mercy values in serving our students, as well as complex healthcare needs of local, regional and global communities.
+The program equips graduates with a comprehensive and practical set of core competencies, knowledge, skills, and values in a student-centered interdisciplinary environment.
 We strive to attract a diverse student body from differing cultural and religious backgrounds and work experiences, coming to us from various local, regional, and international locations.